fdantasr/hackathon-mt/README.md

 # hackathon-mt
-Hackathon aimed at developing solutions for public health.
+Hackathon aimed at developing solutions for public health